MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-visualization-slicers.md

     ![new range slicer](media/power-bi-visualization-slicers/2a-date-slicer.png)

 4. Resize and drag the slicer and other elements on the canvas to make room for the slicer.
-Note that the slider resizes with the slicer size, but it disappears and the dates are cut off if the slicer gets too small.
+Note that the slider resizes with the slicer size, but it disappears and the dates are cut off if you resize the slicer too small.
-4. Select different date ranges with the slider, or click a date field to type in a value or pop up a calendar for more precise selection.
+4. Select different date ranges with the slider, or select a date field to type in a value or pop up a calendar for more precise selection.
 Note the effects on the other visualizations on the page.

     >[!NOTE]
     >Numeric and date/time data types produce range slider slicers by default.
 Starting with the February Power BI update, whole number data type range sliders now snap to whole number values rather than showing decimal places.

 >[!TIP]
 >Although the Date/Month data field produces a Between range slider slicer type by default, you can change it to other slicer types and selection options.
-To change the slicer type, with the slicer selected, hover over the upper right of the slicer, drop down the carat that appears, and choose one of the other options, such as **List** or **Before**.
+To change the slicer type, with the slicer selected, hover over the upper-right area of the slicer, drop down the carat that appears, and choose one of the other options, such as **List** or **Before**.
 Note how the slicer appearance and selection options change.

 For more about creating date and numeric range slicers, watch the following video and see [Use the numeric range slicer in Power BI Desktop](desktop-slicer-numeric-range.md).
 <iframe width="560" height="315" src="https://www.youtube.com/embed/zIZPA0UrJyA" frameborder="0" allowfullscreen></iframe>